ivadomed/model_seg_sci/dataset-conversion/README.md

 dataset number, the ratio in which train and test subjects are split, the random seed, and `--region-based` or `--multichannel` flag.

-> **Note**
-> This assumes the nnUNet has been successfully installed and the necessary nnUNet-related environment variables have been set.
-Please refer to the [nnUNet documentation](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md) for more details.

 #### Cropping around the spinal cord